Our Signature Script Competition

-The Athena List is an annual script competition that selects exceptional scripts with women leaders at the heart of the story.
-As the central program in the Athena Film Festival’s Creative Development program, The Athena List’s goal is to raise the profile of the scripts and the writers within the industry with the purpose of getting these movies made and elevating their careers to the next level.
+The Athena List is an annual script competition to highlight and amplify exceptional scripts with women leaders at the heart of the story.
+The Athena List raises the profile of these scripts, helping get them made, and elevates the writers’ careers to the next level.

 Driverless by Hari Leigh

 After being given a suspicious promotion, female robotics engineer, Lana James, hijacks her company’s driverless car prototype and begins an autonomous cross-country journey of self-discovery.